-I'm not going to sugarcoat it: If you can’t make your loan payments, some pretty bad things can happen.
+If you can’t make your loan payments, a few serious repercussions can occur.
 Bank levies, wage garnishment and foreclosures are common collection techniques.
 What exactly will happen to you depends on the details of your situation and your lender.

 Even if you didn’t pledge your home, you still have that pesky personal guarantee.
-Since virtually every SBA loan I've ever seen requires a personal guarantee from the business owner, this particular point applies to almost everyone.
+Most SBA loans require a personal guarantee from the business owner, so this particular point applies to almost everyone.

 Editor’s note: Looking for financing for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 If you default on your SBA loan, the lender could sue you and attempt to levy your personal assets.
-Bank account levies and wage garnishment are most common, but I've had clients call me after the local sheriff's office knocked on their door to levy personal possessions (not that common, but jarring if it happens).
+Bank account levies and wage garnishment are most common, but defaults can go as far as law enforcement knocking at your door to levy personal possessions (not that common, but jarring if it happens).

-Being in default on your SBA loan is likely one of the more stressful things you’ll have to deal with in life, so I get the temptation to avoid dealing with it.
+Being in default on your SBA loan is likely one of the more stressful things you’ll have to contend with in life, so the temptation to avoid dealing with it is understandable.
 It’s much easier to simply ignore those emails and phone calls.
 Just keep in mind that if you want to eventually settle, one requirement (per the SBA) is that the participating bank recommends the OIC for approval.
-So if you act like a jerk or annoy them, you run the risk of the lender not supporting your OIC.
-It’s not hard to imagine a loan workout officer being on the fence about your settlement offer, then deciding to decline it because you were rude, aggressive or nonresponsive.
+So, if you act like a jerk or annoy them, you run the risk of the lender not supporting your OIC.
+It’s not hard to imagine a loan officer being on the fence about your settlement offer, then deciding to decline it because you were rude, aggressive or nonresponsive.

 Loan forgiveness is not a right.
 The SBA doesn’t owe you anything.
 A settlement is based on financial hardship, which means you need to prove that you lack the assets and income to repay the debt in full.
-From time to time, I get calls from people who say, "Sure, I can afford to repay it, but with the business being gone, I really don’t want to."
+Sometimes people claim they can afford to repay it but don’t want to since the business is already gone.
 It’s an understandable way to feel about a business that you no longer own but still owe a ton of money on.

-Sometimes people call me even when their loan isn’t yet in default, wanting to know if there is a way to settle their SBA 7(a) loan without actually going into default.
+Even when their loan isn’t yet in default, people ask if there is a way to settle their SBA 7(a) loan without actually going into default.
 Lenders vary on this point.
 Some won’t give you the time of day unless you have already missed payments.
 Others are more practical and will entertain an SBA OIC once the business closes, regardless of the payment status (current versus defaulted).